dat-ecosystem-archive/docs/papers/dat-paper.md

 ### 3.1.2 Peer Connections

 After the discovery phase, Dat should have a list of potential data sources to try and contact.
 Dat uses either [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), [UTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol), WebSockets or WebRTC for the network connections.
 UTP is designed to not take up all available bandwidth on a network (e.g. so that other people sharing wifi can still use the Internet).
 WebSockets and WebRTC makes Dat work in modern web browsers.
+Note that these are the protocols we support in the reference Dat implementation, but the Dat protocol itself is transport agnostic.

 When Dat gets the IP and port for a potential source it tries to connect using all available protocols and hopes one works.
 If one connects first, Dat aborts the other ones.
 If none connect, Dat will try again until it decides that source is offline or unavailable and then stops trying to connect to them.
 Sources Dat is able to connect to go into a list of known good sources, so that the Internet connection goes down Dat can use that list to reconnect to known good sources again quickly.